Security

 Malicious software such as a virus or trojan, that installs on your computer without your knowledge, attempting to steal personal information such as your online banking login details.

-Tip: Protect your computer by installing security software, such as antivirus, that is always kept up to date, and run regular scans and system updates.
+Tip: Protect your computer by installing security software, such as antivirus.
+Always keep it up to date and run regular scans and system updates.

 Invoice Redirection Fraud